 According to the Canadian Dental Association, you should start brushing your kids’ teeth as soon as their first tooth appears.
 It’s also recommended that children have a hand in their own dental hygiene as soon as they can hold a toothbrush.
-By teaching kids to maintain adequate oral health habits, you’re setting them up to have healthy and strong teeth for a lifetime.
+By teaching kids to maintain good oral health habits, you’re setting them up to have healthy and strong teeth for a lifetime.

 Components of proper oral hygiene